SBC SIP Trunk: How a Session Border Controller Secures and Normalizes SIP Trunking

 ProSBC is a carrier-grade, software-based SBC built on full B2BUA architecture, with a SIP header manipulation engine designed for multi-vendor normalization.
 It runs up to 60,000 sessions per server with 350,000 endpoint registrations and up to 1,024 NAPs, which is enough to absorb complex multi-carrier configurations on a single instance.

 Deployment options cover VMware, KVM/Proxmox, AWS, Microsoft Azure, and baremetal.
-Subscription pricing starts from $1.25/session/server/year, which replaces the hardware CAPEX model with predictable OPEX.
+Subscription pricing starts from as low as $1.40/session/year, which replaces the hardware CAPEX model with predictable OPEX.
 For organizations that prefer to evaluate before committing, the 30-day trial is self-serve and the install is a software-only process measured in minutes rather than weeks.

 Prefer to evaluate on your own first?
 Start your 30-day free trial.